Jean-Loup Chrétien: Career

 Chrétien received his fighter pilot/pilot-engineer wings in 1962, after one year of training on Mystère IVs.
-He was promoted to Lieutenant, and joined the 5th Fighter Wing in Orange, in the Southeast of France, where he served for seven years as a fighter pilot in an operational squadron flying Super-Mystere B2's and then Mirage III interceptors.
+He was promoted to lieutenant, and joined the 5th Fighter Wing in Orange, in the southeast of France, where he served for seven years as a fighter pilot in an operational squadron flying Super-Mystere B2 and then Mirage III interceptors.
 In 1970, he was assigned to the French test pilots school, EPNER (École du personnel navigant d'essais et de réception), then served as a test pilot at the Istres-Le Tubé Air Base for seven years.
 During that time he was responsible for supervising the flight test program for the Mirage F-1 fighter.
-In 1977–1978, he was appointed Deputy Commander of the South Air Defence Division in Aix-en-Provence, and he served in this position until his selection as a cosmonaut in June 1980.
+In 1977–1978, he was appointed deputy commander of the South Air Defence Division in Aix-en-Provence, and he served in this position until his selection as a cosmonaut in June 1980.
 Chrétien remained a French Air Force officer but was placed on detachment to CNES for his space flight activities ensuring his availability for future flights with the Space Shuttle (NASA), Mir (Soviet Union) or Spacelab (ESA).
-He has accumulated over 8000 hours of flying time in various aircraft, including Tupolev-154, MiG-25, and Sukhoi Su-26 and Sukhoi Su-27.
+He has accumulated over 8,000 hours of flying time in various aircraft, including Tupolev-154, MiG-25, Sukhoi Su-26, and Sukhoi Su-27.
 A veteran of three space flights, Chrétien was the tenth Interkosmos cosmonaut, and has spent a total of 43 days, 11 hours, 18 minutes, 42 seconds in space, including an extra-vehicular activity (EVA) of 5 hours, 57 minutes.

 In April 1979, the Soviet Union offered France the opportunity to fly a cosmonaut on board a joint Soviet-French space flight, along the same lines as the agreement to fly non-Soviet cosmonauts from member countries of the Interkosmos program.
 The offer was accepted, and France began a spationaut selection process in September 1979.
 Chrétien was one of two finalists named on 12 June 1980.
 He started training at the Yuri Gagarin Cosmonaut Training Center in September 1980.
-The following year, he was named as the Research Cosmonaut for the prime crew of the Soyuz T-6 mission.
+The following year, he was named as the research cosmonaut for the prime crew of the Soyuz T-6 mission.

 Soyuz T-6 was launched on 24 June 1982, and Chrétien, Vladimir Dzhanibekov and Aleksandr Ivanchenkov linked up with Salyut 7 and joined the crew of Anatoli Berezovoy and Valentin Lebedev already on board.
-They spent nearly seven days carrying out a program of joint Soviet-French experiments, including a series of French echography cardiovascular monitoring system experiments, before returning to Earth after a flight lasting 7 days, 21 hours, 50 minutes, 42 seconds.
+They spent nearly seven days carrying out a program of joint Soviet-French experiments, including a series of French echography cardiovascular monitoring system experiments, before returning to Earth after a flight lasting 7 days, 21 hours, 50 minutes, and 42 seconds.
 This flight made him the first Western non-American to go to space, as well as the first Western European.

-Following the mission he was appointed Chief, CNES Astronaut Office.
+Following the mission he was appointed chief of the CNES Astronaut Office.